 10 | Marvel at an active volcano

 Etna dominates Sicily.
 Even when you can’t see the volcano you can feel its presence.
-And Etna made her presence felt earlier this year when she erupted sending lava and ash into the air.
+And Etna made her presence felt in 2017 when she erupted sending lava and ash into the air.

 Volcanic activity has shaped the island and its history over the centuries so its no surprise that the volcano has been revered by the civilisations that have inhabited Sicily over many centuries.